Attractor sets and Julia sets in low dimensions: Dimension three

 Since $M(\widetilde{B_k})$, for $k=1,2$, have the same dimensions in the Euclidean metric, that is, they are given by $B(\pm te_1,s)$ for some $s,t>0$, we can apply a winding map of the form $W:(r,\theta,z) \mapsto (r,2\theta,z)$ in cylindrical polar coordinates which maps $\B^3$ onto itself in a two-to-one manner and so that $W$ applied to $M(\widetilde{B_1})$ and $M(\widetilde{B_2})$ have the same image.
 Hence the image of $\B^3 \setminus (M(\widetilde{B_1}) \cup M(\widetilde{B_2}) )$ under $W$ is a ring domain.
 By Lemma \ref{lem:ringdomain}, we can then apply a quasiconformal map $h$ which maps this ring domain onto the annular ring domain $\{ x: 3/2<|x| < 2\}$.

 We then define the map $g_i$ as follows: \begin{itemize} \item In $f_i(\overline{\B^3}),\psi_j(\overline{\B^3)}$, we set $g_i$ to be $f_i^{-1}$ and $\psi_j^{-1}$ respectively, with image $\overline{\B^3}$. \item In $\overline{\B^3} \setminus ( B_1 \cup B_2)$, we set $g_i$ to be $h\circ W\circ M$.
-The image is $\{x : 3/2 \leq |x| \leq 2 \}$. \item In $B_1 \setminus f_i(\overline{\B^3})$ and $B_2 \setminus \psi_j(\overline{\B^3})$, we use Theorem \ref{thm:ann} to find quasiconformal interpolations, with image $\{x : 1<|x|<3/2 \}$. \item For $|x|>2$, we set $g_i$ to be the degree two uqr power map discussed in the previous section. \item Finally, for $1<|x|<2$, we interpolate by using the Berstein-Edmonds extension theorem \cite{BE} exactly as in the proof of \cite[Theorem 1.1]{FW}. \end{itemize}
+The image is $\{x : 3/2 \leq |x| \leq 2 \}$. \item In $B_1 \setminus f_i(\overline{\B^3})$ and $B_2 \setminus \psi_j(\overline{\B^3})$, we use Theorem \ref{thm:ann} to find quasiconformal interpolations, with image $\{x : 1<|x|<3/2 \}$. \item For $|x|>2$, we set $g_i$ to be the degree two uqr power map discussed in the previous section. \item Finally, for $1<|x|<2$, we interpolate by using the Berstein-Edmonds extension theorem \cite[Theorem 6.2]{BE} exactly as in the proof of \cite[Theorem 1.1]{FW}. \end{itemize}

 Each $g_i$ is uqr by construction, since an orbit consists either of only conformal maps, or by finitely many conformal maps then at most three quasiregular maps and finally repeated application of a uqr map.
-As in the dimension two case, $G = <g_1,\ldots, g_m>$ is a quasiregular semigroup.
+As in the dimension two case, $G = \langle g_1,\ldots, g_m \rangle$ is a quasiregular semigroup.
+To see that $J(G)=S$ we apply the same reasoning as in the dimension two case.
+Briefly, if $x\notin S$, then there is a neighbourhood $U$ of $x$ on which any sequence from $G$ converges uniformly to infinity and hence $x\in F(G)$.
+On the other hand, if $x\in S$, then we can find two sequences of elements of $G$, one for which the orbit of $x$ is unbounded and one for which the orbit of $x$ remains in $S$, and hence is bounded.
+This completes the proof.